 Psycho for Hire: Gaear Grimsrud and his slightly less fuckin' crazy "buddy", Showalter.

 The Quiet One: Grimsrud, though for good reason.
 To the point that when Peter Stormare first saw the script he almost couldn't find his part!
-Native American Gus also counts, responding in a similar manner as Grimsrud to Marge's questions, except for when he's beating Showalter for blowing his involvement.
+Native American Shep also counts, responding in a similar manner as Grimsrud to Marge's questions, except for when he's beating Showalter for blowing his involvement.

 Rape as Drama: It's heavily implied Grimsrud raped and killed Mrs. Lundegaard, foreshadowed by his lustful gazes at her earlier in the film.